kinsamanka/buildroot/README.md

     milkv-duo_sdcard.img.gz
     milkv-duo_sdcard.img

-### Save the cross-compiler
+### Building the cross-compiler

-To save time on the next builds, it is best to save the generated cross-compiler.
+To save time when creating future builds, it is best to create and re-use the cross-compiler.
-The following command will gather and compress the required files.
+The following command will create the compiler.

+    $ make O=$(pwd)/sdk -C milkv-buildroot milkv_duo_toolchain_defconfig
+    $ cd sdk
     $ make sdk

 The resulting packaged cross-compiler: ```images/riscv64-buildroot-linux-musl_sdk-buildroot.tar.gz```